tenebrius1/tp/docs/UserGuide.md

 ### Viewing help: `help`

 Shows a message with all the commands available to use on `CLITutors`.

-### Getting interactive help: `ihelp`

-Starts the interactive tutorial done by Zi Hao to introduce new users to `CLITutors`.

 ### Adding a tutor/student: `add`